Muhammad-Sawaiz-Karim/py-folder-generator/README.md

 ## Instructions
-Place the folderGenerator.py file into whichever directory you want your semester folder, and run it.
+Place the main.py and myFuncs.py files into whichever directory you want your semester folder, and run main.py
 Typical execution looks like this

 ![image](https://github.com/Muhammad-Sawaiz-Karim/py-folder-generator/assets/146144572/f9b62763-a90f-4244-960b-97d3e4f8dabf)